ryazh3nka/.dotfiles/readme.md

 ```

 ### nvim
-install the lazy.nvim package manager, copy the config files, and load the plugins. don't forget to install npm for mason to load lsps and wl-clipboard for copying to work correctly.
+install LazyVim as per distribution instructions, copy the config files, and load the plugins. i would also recommend installing `Neovide` – it's a fast and sleek GUI client for neovim.

 ## list of packages
 ```zsh